piranha/solovyov.net/src/blog/2020/elasticsearch-query-builder.md

 title:  ElasticSearch query builder
-date: 2020-08-23
+date: 2020-09-27
-tags: programming, clojure
+tags: programming, clojure, db
 draft: true
 ----

 This post strives to be useful to anyone who uses ElasticSearch, but all examples are going to be in Clojure since it's what we use.

 ElasticSearch is a wildly useful database (if I may say so), but at times it feels like its query language evolved rather than was planned.
 This manifests in it being rather ad-hoc and non-orthogonal.
 Plus using JSON with its low expressiveness adds quite a bit of verbosity.
-All of this leads to code, which builds ES queries, being really messy and unpleasant to use.
+All of this leads to code which builds ES queries being really messy and unpleasant to use.

 ## Jump in

-Certainly this was our case few years ago.
+Certainly this was our case a few years ago.
 Our code was a bunch of functions calling one another, which sounds like functional programming and should be fine, right?
 Well, as always, devil is in the detail, and:

 - `if`/`case`/`cond` everywhere, various cases were piling on top of each other
 - functions parametrized with functions — it's a good tool if you make some higher order well-documented/understood function, but your business logic should be free of this stuff in general; makes logic hard to be understood
 - code factorization was quite a bit off: function boundaries felt a bit random
-- it firmly rooted in 2015, grew with our codebase and just happened, was never planned (see common theme here)
+- it was written at the start of current codebase, grew with it and just happened, was never planned

-Our use case, by the way, is filtering API (facets and all that stuff) for an ecommerce site, [Kasta](https://kasta.ua/).
+Our use case, by the way, is a product filtering API (facets and all that stuff) for an ecommerce site, [Kasta](https://kasta.ua/).
 Apply some filters and retrieve some aggregations, which is enough of a problem to need a proper solution.

 ## What is out there

 So where to go?
 I looked around, and saw stuff like [elasticsearch-dsl](https://elasticsearch-dsl.readthedocs.io/en/latest/), which was just like ES data structures, but methods on mutable objects.
 Ugh.
 Also, [ElasticBuilder](https://elastic-builder.js.org/docs/), which is similar, but with different names, so you have to remember two layers of abstraction.
 Thanks, but no.

-And there are a lot of articles how to accomplish with a query to ES, but nobody writes an article how to make an ES query builder!
-Well, except for me. :-)
+And there are a lot of articles how to make a query to get what you need from ES, but nobody wrote an article how to make an ES query builder!
+Well, except of me. :-)

 ## Solution

-What I really like is HoneySQL, which is a compiler from maps/vectors to SQL queries.
-This got me thinking and it turns out that good question is half of the answer.
+What I really like in terms of API is [HoneySQL](https://github.com/seancorfield/honeysql), which is a compiler from maps/vectors to SQL queries.
+This got me thinking and it turns out that a good question is half of the answer.

 What we need is a compiler from our API interface — GET request query string — to an ES query.